 In CLAS, this experience is referred to as Honors in the Major since students earn honors by completing additional requirements related to the student's selected major.
 This gives the student the opportunity to delve deeper into a specific topic, theme, creative project, or research area, allowing students to follow their unique interests within the major while working closely with a faculty mentor or mentors.

 CLAS students earning Honors in the Major are not required to be members of the University Honors Program; however, some students earn both University Honors and Honors in the Major.
-This dual accomplishment is encouraged by the UI Honors Program, which allows students to complete Honors in the Major for the 12 s.h experiential learning requirement for UI Honors.
+This dual accomplishment is encouraged by the UI Honors Program, which allows students to complete Honors in the Major for the 12 s.h. experiential learning requirement for UI Honors.

 Students who have earned Honors in the Major will see this achievement added to the Commencement Program and announced at the graduation ceremony; the designation is also noted on the transcript and diploma.
+Students who have earned Honors in the Major also have this achievement signified by a white cord worn at the commencement ceremony.
+CLAS students may request the cord in 120 Schaeffer Hall once their Honors in the Major status has been finalized.

 CLAS degree candidates who achieve a grade point average of 3.50 or higher in 12 semester hours or more of UI graded coursework during a semester (or summer session) and who have no “I” mark (Incomplete) or “O” mark (No grade reported) on the record for that enrollment period are recognized by inclusion on the Dean's List for that semester (or session).
 The Dean’s List is reported in a University of Iowa News Release at the end of every semester for students who have not restricted release of their information to the public.